Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Acknowledgements

 This work is partially supported by the European Commission (STREP ``RAQUEL''), by the Spanish MINECO (grants FIS2013-40627-P, FIS2016-80681-P and MTM2014-54240-P) with the support of FEDER funds, by the Generalitat de Catalunya CIRIT (project 2014-SGR-966), by the ERC (AdG ``IRQUAT''), by the Comunidad de Madrid (project QUITEMAD+-CM, S2013/ICE-2801).
 This work was made possible through the support of grant \#48322 from the John Templeton Foundation.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 VA and DF are supported by GNCS - INdAM.

 The authors thank Andris Ambainis, Oihane Gallo Fern\'andez, Boris Ginzburg, Dmitry Kravchenko, Giuseppe Persiano, Mikl\'os Pint\'er, Laura Santucci, Johannes Schneider and Ronald de Wolf for useful discussions that improved the accessibility and the content of the paper.
 Furthermore, we acknowledge interesting conversations with Ignacio Villanueva, Carlos Palazuelos and David P\'{e}rez Garc\'{i}a on the open problem regarding large separations between quantum and classical advice in relation to the degree of competitiveness of the game.
+We also thank the anonymous referees for many useful suggestions that improved the readability and the scientific content of the paper.